-I was shocked from what I had just read, the Stargazer’s ability was inside the Legendary Katar Asphalt as if it was its own unique skill.
-This was truly a blessing and curse.
-Now the wielder could see the future, but at the same time cursed with seeing it.
-A double edge gift, and I wasn’t too sure how I liked it.
+I was shocked by what I had just read; the Stargazer’s ability was inside the Legendary Katar Asphalt as if it was its own unique skill.
+This was indeed a blessing and a curse.
+Now the wielder could see the future, but at the same time, cursed with seeing it.
+A double edge gift and I wasn’t too sure how I liked it.

 When I looked back at the Orska, I didn’t feel a sense of guilt at all.
 Instead, I was quite pleased that he lost his ability.
 Even if he didn’t die, he now couldn’t do anything.